 As the government department that collects tax in order to fund the UK’s public services, Her Majesty’s Revenue and Customs (HMRC) is responsible for over 70% of all central government transactions.
-Whilst achieving a 22% reduction in its budget over 4 years HMRC also has to improve operational performance, continue to close the £35 billion “tax gap” and enhance customer service and data security.
+Whilst achieving a 22% reduction in its budget over four years, HMRC also has to improve operational performance, continue to close the £35 billion “tax gap” and enhance customer service and data security.

 HMRC faces the challenge of transforming a centuries-old organisation into a digital, modern, real time business.
 The government’s “Making Tax Digital” strategy commits to reducing effort for taxpayers and building a transparent and accessible tax system fit for the digital age.
 By 2020, every individual and small business will have access to their own secure digital tax account where they can register, file, pay and update their information online at any time.
 For the vast majority, there will be no need to fill in an annual tax return.

 Alongside the 90 million online transactions HMRC processes each year, the department also receives over 70 million phone calls a year.
 This makes customer contact an ongoing challenge involving thousands of advisers who face the additional difficulty of extra customer demand concentrated into to particularly large peaks during the year.

 In 2013, HMRC came to market to replace an aging call centre estate located at 21 sites in the UK.
 The requirement was to: